zerebos/BDPluginLibrary/README.md

 To build all plugins in `plugins` folder, run `npm run build_plugin`.
 To build a single plugin run `npm run build_plugin PluginName`.
 This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
 The resulting file will automatically check if the plugin library exists, and alert the user if it does not giving them a link to download it.

-### ~~Plugins Using Remote Lib~~ THIS IS DEPRECATED

-To build all plugins in `plugins` folder, run `npm run build_plugin_remote`.
-To build a single plugin run `npm run build_plugin_remote PluginName`.
-This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
-The resulting file will automatically load the library from a remote source (on this repo) if it is not found.

 ### Plugins w/ Packed Lib (larger file sizes)

 To pack a plugin run `npm run build_plugin_packed PluginName`.
 This will produce a single `PluginName.plugin.js` file in the `releases` folder with the basic meta up top.
 This version will include all lib functions internally.
 To pack all plugins in the `plugins` folder run `npm run build_plugin_packed` without arguments.